-French companies can choose to set up employee savings plans that allow employees and, in small companies, executives, to purchase shares, usually at a significant discount.
+When French companies seek shareholder approval on authorities to increase its capital through contribution in kind, they are also required to put up for approval a proposal aiming at carrying out an employee savings plan at the same extraordinary general meeting, unless the increase in capital is the result of a prior issuance of securities giving access to the capital.79 Employee savings plans allow employees and, in small companies, executives, to purchase shares, usually at a significant discount.
 Such plans may present fiscal advantages both to the company and its employees.

 The law places a number of limits on such plans.
 When shareholders are asked to vote on an employee savings plan, they are not voting on a new plan, but instead on an authorisation to increase capital to be contributed to the company's sole employee savings plan.
-Furthermore, executive participation in such plans is limited to companies employing between one and 250 people, and individual employee participation cannot exceed one-fourth of his/her annual remuneration.
-Finally, any shares or convertible securities that are issued under an employee savings plan authority must be issued at the trailing twenty-day average price of the company's shares prior to the issuance, discounted by no more than 30%, or 40% if the vesting period is equal to or greater than ten years.
+Furthermore, executive participation in such plans is limited to companies employing between one and 250 people, 80 and individual employee participation cannot exceed one-fourth of his/her annual remuneration.
+81 Finally, any shares or convertible securities that are issued under an employee savings plan authority must be issued at the trailing twenty-day average price of the company's